vallpi/EducationApp/README.md

 v 0.2.0.1 Fixed score calculation. (by Sandvie)

+v 0.2.0.2 Changed the way Subjects was shown in UserAndProgress.xaml and SubjectInfo.xaml (ListBox of TextBlock) so the amount of subjects could be changed in program.
+Added method to get list of subjects in Repository. (by Pyashy)

 v 0.2.1 Created a new branch for sound effects.
 Working on sound and pictures for result window. (by vallpi)